 The Top Panels section contains real-time statistics and represents the current live data connections.

-The System, Servers, WatchGuard Cloud, External Bandwidth, IPSec VPN, CPU, and Memory widgets refresh at the interval you specify to show you the historical information about your device.
+The System, Servers, WatchGuard Cloud, 4G LTE, External Bandwidth, IPSec VPN, CPU, and Memory sections refresh at the interval you specify to show you the historical information about your device.
 To get the most recent data, select Last 20 Minutes.

 If you logged in with a user account that has Device Administrator privileges, you can also click Reboot to reboot the Firebox.

 - Servers — Indicates the status of external WatchGuard server connections for Log Server, Dimension, DNSWatch, and Threat Detection and Response (TDR).

 - WatchGuard Cloud — Indicates the status of the connection to WatchGuard Cloud.
 For more information, see WatchGuard Cloud Status on the Firebox.